Claus1/unigui-go/README.md

 ```
 If "headers" length is equal "rows" length Unigui counts rows id as an index in rows array.
 If "rows" length is "headers" length + 1, Unigui counts rows id as the last row field.
-So it is possible to use some keys as row ids just by adding it to the row as the last element.
+So it is possible to use some keys as row ids just by adding them to the rows as the last element.
 value == Seq(0) means 0 row is selected in multiselect mode (in array). value = 1 means rows at 1 index is selected in sinlge mode selection.

 By default Table has toolbar with search field and icon action buttons.
 It is possible to hide it if set "Tools" table variable to false.